The Challenges of VUCA – Complexity

 Its energy – its ability to accomplish something – is in its people.
 An orchestra is made-up of highly skilled individuals at the very top of their class.
 They apply their expertise within a specific score, led by a gifted conductor.
 Together they can produce a powerful performance through a very complicated but perhaps familiar piece of music.

 Each person within the team excels at one particular thing, one particular instrument.
 And each instrument takes its turn within that piece of music.
 On their own, very few of their performances would amount to very much.
 However, working together they produce something very different.

 It Takes Collaboration to Make Complexity Work

 Without the score, the conductor, or the orchestra working together, it would be impossible to take the complexity of a piece of classical music, and produce something that can move people the way that music does.

 Whatever complex situation or organisation you find yourself in, the metaphor of music is a powerful one.
 But it’s not just a metaphor.
-Being part of a performance for yourself can be an inspiring experience, one that can become a catalyst for change, engaging you and your team in a way that your typical training day can’t.
+Being part of a performance for yourself can be an inspiring experience.
+It can become a catalyst for change.
+It can engage you and your team in a way that your typical training day can’t.